-“Why is my finger turning black or green?” is one of the most common question we are asked here at The Great Frog, and there are several factors that can factor into this.
+“Why is my finger or ring turning black or green?” is one of the most common questions we are asked here at The Great Frog, and there are several factors that can factor into this.
 To answer your questions and ease your minds, we spoke to our head jeweller who gave us the lowdown on why this might happen.

 To clarify, all our silver is Sterling Silver, hallmarked at the British Assay office just down the road for us.
 Sterling silver is known within the jewellery trade as 92.5.
 92.5 refers to the amount of pure silver that goes into the mix when making silver suitable for jewellery.
 Pure silver on its own is far too soft to make jewellery from, which is why it’s mixed with other metal compounds to create Sterling Silver.
 The silver we use is 92.5% pure silver mixed with 7.5% copper.